Glossary of Terms

 Petition

 This is a required first step in the conferral process.
-The Petition for Conferral (also known as the Petition to Graduate) is the learners request to the Registrar’s Office to begin the audit process as the learners approach the end of their degree programs.
+The Petition to Graduate is the learners request to the Registrar’s Office to begin the audit process as the learners approach the end of their degree programs.

 You must submit a Petition to receive your diploma and you must submit your petition by March 1 to be considered for eligibility to participate in an upcoming Spring Commencement ceremony, and October 1 to be considered for eligibility to participate in an upcoming Fall Commencement ceremony.
 For questions regarding the Petition process, please contact the Registrar’s Office.